 1/12 • DEAN & DELUCA (google map link) – Ritz Carlton

 Keep this one on your brunch radar.
 Personally I didn’t have their brunch, but that was only because we ran out of time.
 We walked over for coffee almost everyday.
-Be advised that there’s another D&D in the ground floor of the Royal Hawaiian Center, but I don’t think they offer a brunch service.
+Be advised that there’s a second Dean & Deluca on the ground floor of the Royal Hawaiian Center, but I don’t think they offer a brunch service.

 2/12 • WAIKIKI YOKOCHO (google map link) – Basement of Waikiki Shopping Plaza

-3/12 • MAI TAI BAR (google map link) – Royal Hawaiian Hotel, accessible beachside
+3/12 • MAI TAI BAR (google map link) – Royal Hawaiian Hotel, beachside access

 Our favorite bar!
 They made the first mai tais, so they have the most practice and make these the best.
 Food menu is good too, I recommend the chopped salad.
 Not a thrifty place though, Mister Jupiter and I easily ate and drank $70+ each visit.
 NO RAGRETS.